rroohit/PhoneAuthentication/README.md

 # PhoneAuthentication
-A example of implementing Phone authentication feature in app. <br>
+A practical implementation of Phone authentication features in Android application development with proper architecture design. <br>
 Firebase Phone Authentication.
 Android Clean Architecture used.

 Screenshots